xlladdins/xll/docs/Excel4MacrosA-D.md

 | 1 or TRUE  | On                        |
 | 2          | Mixed                     |

-Link    is the cell on the sheet to which the check box or option button value is linked.
+Link&nbsp;&nbsp;&nbsp;&nbsp;is the cell on the sheet to which the check box or option button value is linked.
 Whenever one of these two controls is changed, the value of the control is entered into the cell.
 Similarly, whenever the value in the cell is changed, the setting for the corresponding check box or option button is also changed.
 To clear the link, set this value to an empty string.
 For example, entering "TRUE" into a cell linked to a check box will select that check box.

-3d\_shading    is a logical value that specifies whether the check box appears as 3-D. If TRUE, the check box will appear as 3-D. If FALSE or omitted, the check box will not be 3-D. This argument is available for only worksheets.
+3d\_shading&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether the check box appears as 3-D. If TRUE, the check box will appear as 3-D. If FALSE or omitted, the check box will not be 3-D. This argument is available for only worksheets.

-Accel\_text    is a text string containing the character to use as the control's accelerator key on a dialog sheet.
+Accel\_text&nbsp;&nbsp;&nbsp;&nbsp;is a text string containing the character to use as the control's accelerator key on a dialog sheet.
 The character is matched against the text of the control, and the first matching character is underlined.
 When the user presses ALT+accel\_text in Microsoft Excel for Windows or COMMAND+accel\_text in Microsoft Excel for the Macintosh, the control is clicked.

-Accel\_text2    is a text string containing the second accelerator key on a dialog sheet.
+Accel\_text2&nbsp;&nbsp;&nbsp;&nbsp;is a text string containing the second accelerator key on a dialog sheet.
 This argument is for only Far East versions of Microsoft Excel.

 **Remarks**